uxreview/ignore-the-tests/README.md

 ## Wait... but you you said it's bad?

 Of course it's bad...
 You should **never** conduct a review and ignore the tests – which might be the most crucial part of your system!
-In some cases it makes complete sense tho.

 To sum it up:
 **Only try this approach at home if you know what you're doing**